gitter-badger/vclgenie/README.md

 * File Extension - Match on the file extension of the request

 The below table outlines what is required in the JSON.
 The "key" field is the value of the condition in the JSON, and there is an X in the conditions that require either name, value or both.
 The matchers column indicates which matchers are valid for that condition.
-The supported list is E(Equals), DNE(Does Not Equal), M(Matches), DNM(Does Not Match)
+The supported list is E(Equals), DNE(Does Not Equal), M(Matches), DNM(Does Not Match).

 | Condition     | key         | name   | value    |matchers
 |---------------|-------------|:------:|:--------:|:--------:|